Hamlet-Tamaz/Sudoku/README.md

 # Sudoku

 This is my implementation of the game of Sudoku!
-I wanted to create a version of Sudoku with all basic features including:
+I wanted to create a version of Sudoku with all basic features including those listed below.
+Note that the algorithm that sets a new game each time, based on the difficulty selected, was also created by me.
+The application uses Javasctipt, jQuery, and Bootstrap.

+##Features

 - 3 levels of difficulty
 - Highlighting of row, column, and section